akarnavas93/Ticketing/README.md

 as well as being notified for the status changes made on a ticket.
 Also if the business demands it, a logic based on account type (e.g. operations), so tha specific account types can create tickets or get assigned one, would ensure ticket integrity and minimize the noise in the system.

+## Final Remarks
+> It is recommended to run the docker-compose project, to be able to run the application and all the environments.

+> The ports for each application are listed in the docker-compose.yml

+> There is also support for swagger, as well as a postman collection with all the endpoints included.

+> Test where not written because of time pressure, already taken mitigating actions.